terrortylor/ansible_dev_machine_setup/README.md

 bundle install
 ```

+Linting can then be carried out in the `ansible` kitchen instance, there is no
+actual dependency to have ansible installed for development.

 ## Expectations

 **File Structure**

-The tets use a role called `kitchen` which is used to set up a kitchen test
+Some tests use a role called `kitchen` which is used to set up a kitchen test
 with files to allow the role being tested to do things like symlinking.

 Any test files/dummy folders live within the role themselves, usually under